tndgroup/gql-mongo/README.md

-# What is NIX
+# What is gql-mongo

-Nix is a simple converter which converts your graphql query to mongodb query
+gql-mongo is a simple converter which converts your `graphql` query to `mongodb` query

 ## Get Started